Netflix viewers are binge-watching the ‘insane’ true crime series Apple Cider Vinegar in just one day.

 The Guardian‘s Lucy Mangan reviewed: “A fast, drily witty, acutely intelligent, compassionate and furious commentary on greed, need, mass delusion, self-deception, the exploitation of the credulous, and the enabling of insidious new forms of all of these by technology.”

-The series dramatizes the true story of Australian wellness influencer Belle Gibson, who falsely claimed to have been diagnosed with multiple cancer pathologies, and that she was effectively managing them through lifestyle choices, including diet and natural medicine.
+The series follows the true story of Australian wellness influencer Belle Gibson, who falsely claimed to have been diagnosed with multiple cancer pathologies.

 Created by Samantha Strauss, the drama stars Kaitlyn Dever, and Alycia Debnam-Carey as Gibson and her friend Milla.